bluebottlecoffee/cropster/README.md

    described in the API documentation.
 Should return an Array of results.
 3. POST to "/locations" _doesn't_ require the trailing '/' that other POST requests need
+4. GET "/processings" requires a bizarre filter string:
+   '][profile?filter[processings]foo".
+Not sure if this actually means something, or someone cut and paste something into the code and didn't realise.
+Doesn't work without it.

 ## Contributing